rezkyws/adult-content-image-classification/README.md

 # cnn-nsfw
-This is a deep learning project (using convolutional neural network) that classifying images into nsfw (adult content) and normal classes with accuracy 80%.
+This is a deep learning project (using convolutional neural network) that classifying images into nsfw (adult content) and non adult content classes with accuracy 80%.
 The dataset i got from kaggle and this project used TensorFlow.

 Note : you can remove callback and re-run code to get better accuracy